leolaskov/web-designer/README.md

 1. All fonts used are in the Google fonts library.
   * Open Sans font is used for all content text
 2. All colour codes can be pulled from JPG files
+3. Please use div and not tables to create the layout

 # What we're looking for